wuxc/pywin32doc/md/PyIShellLinkDataList.md

 ## PyIShellLinkDataList Object

 Interface to a link's extra data blocks\.
-Can be obtained from[PyIShellLink](#pyishelllink)by calling QueryInterface with IID\_IShellLinkDataList
+Can be obtained from[PyIShellLink](#pyishelllink)

+by calling QueryInterface with IID\_IShellLinkDataList

 #### Methods